Boone County Courthouse (Indiana)

-Boone County Courthouse is a historic courthouse located at Lebanon, Indiana.
+Boone County Courthouse is a historic courthouse located at Lebanon, Indiana, United States.
 It was built between 1909 and 1911, and is a three-story, rectangular Classical Revival building constructed of granite and Bedford limestone.
 It features an art glass dome surmounted by a clock tower and pedimented porticoes supported by four Ionic order columns.
 The columns, measuring 35 ft 3 in tall, were at the time at their construction among the tallest solid columns in the U.S.

 It was listed on the National Register of Historic Places in 1986.